 2. Add the Right Fence

-In case you are planning to set up an electric fence, we recommend using a single strand that’s at least 30 inches away from the ground.
-This fence should also be flagged with a tape or a poly tape causing the deer to notice it before they try jumping over.
+If setting up an electric fence, use a single strand and ensures it’s at least 30 inches from the ground.
+Also, ensure that it’s flagged with tape or a poly tape for the deer to notice it.

 3. Get Plants With Fuzzy Foliage

-Most deer do not enjoy textures that are hairy and fuzzy.
-Since these plants bother their tongues, they won’t bother eating them up.
-In case you manage to place your precious petunias right in the middle of these plants, you might as well be assured of deer not touching them.
+Most deer do not enjoy textures that are hairy and fuzzy, and that’s because they bother their tongues.
+Just ensure to plant them around your petunias to be assured of deer not touching them.

-Common options can be flowering tobaccos, yarrows, poppies, vervains, and similar other flowers.
+Flowering tobaccos, yarrows, poppies, vervains, and similar other flowers are all great at keeping deer at bay.
 You can also plant a bunch of lavenders and peonies.
-Although they do not feature fuzzy leaves, the strong scent of these flowers will repel deer, ultimately keeping them away from your yard.
+They do not feature fuzzy leaves, but they have a very strong scent that serves as a perfect deer repellent.

 4. Use Invisible Nets